 POSITION: Child and Family Therapist

-We are seeking applicants to fill a Regular full-time (1.0 FTE) position as a Child and Family Therapist.
+We are currently seeking applicants for a permanent 1.0 FTE Child and Family Therapist position, in our Intensive Services for Youth program, located in downtown Toronto.
 The Child and Family Therapist provides direct mental health treatment services, including individual, family and/or group treatment to clients within the context of the family, school and community.

-- Provides case management, liaison and referral services for clients
+- Provides case management, liaison and referral services for clients, internally and externally, completing supporting documentation in compliance with regulations, policies and procedures.

-- Coordinates services with internal and external service providers, requesting and reviewing existing documentation and reports to inform client service and treatment planning
+- Coordinates services with internal and external service providers, requesting/reviewing documents and reports to inform clients of services and treatment plans.

-- This position requires a Master’s degree or equivalent in a mental health discipline (if from outside Ontario, must demonstrate that all registration requirements can be met at time of hiring)
+- Master’s degree or equivalent in a mental health discipline (if from outside Ontario, must demonstrate that all registration requirements can be met at time of hiring)

 - Registration with the relevant accrediting professional body is required